News Education Local News Nation & World New Mexico

 “We’re having all kinds of software problems with the payroll and some of the utility billings.
 So, it’s kind of a chance for the employees to get that figured out, get that whole process straightened out,” he said.

 Multiple residents expressed concern about the reduced hours during Tuesday’s town board meeting, especially the Friday schedule.
-Much of their concerns revolved around emergency situations that may happen on a Friday such as a water issue or when Bayfield police may be needed, or because those revised hours may conflict with their work schedules.
+Many of their concerns revolved around emergency situations that could happen on a Friday such as a water issue or when Bayfield police may be needed, or because those revised hours may conflict with their work schedules.

 Public Works Director Jeremy Schulz told the board that people will still be able call his department in the event of an emergency water issue, and police chief Michael Hoguet said BPD will still take calls.